FTarfasse/quick-perf-wiki/SQL-annotations.md

 # Worflow
 Below, we try to describe a way to efficiently use SQL annotations during development.<br>

 Configure once some global annotations [recommended global annotations](#Configure-recommended-global-annotations).
-These annotations are applied to all test methods.<br><br>
+These annotations are applied to every test method.
+The idea is to systematically apply some performance checks to avoid some classical performance bottlenecks. <br><br>
 ## **Focus on functional behavior** <br>
 * **Write a test describing and verifying the *functional behavior*.** <br>
 * **Annotate this test with *@DisableQuickPerf* or *@FunctionalIteration* to disable the QuickPerf annotations.** <br>So, we disable annotations having global or class scopes. <br>